 If you’re moving from a single policy to a single parent policy or family policy, there will be a price increase.

-The good news is that adding dependant children to your existing family policy doesn’t cost extra.
-Although, you may need to pay more for dependants over the age of 21 who aren’t studying.
+The good news is that adding dependent children to your existing family policy doesn’t cost extra.
+Although, you may need to pay more for adult dependants who aren’t studying.

 Dependants can typically be insured up to 21 to 25, depending on the health fund and whether your child is studying, employed full-time or married.
 This is up to the insurer, who can implement their own age range from 18 to 31.